quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 "https://example.org/072024/customeventchema#globallyuniquencategory" The
 definition of the category and assignment of the URI MUST have been authorized by the owner of the domain name on or very close to that date.
 This avoids problems when domain names change ownership.
+The URI does not need to be dereferencable, allowing for confidential use or to cover the case where the log file schema continues to be used after the organization that defined them ceases to exist.

 The "qlog event category URIs" registry operates under the Expert Review policy, per {{Section 4.5 of !RFC8126}}.
 When reviewing requests, the expert MUST check